MLHale/nebraska-gencyber/teachers/firewall/README.md

 Here are three basic scenarios to keep in mind.

-First lets consider, **Ports 1 and 4**.
+First, lets consider **Ports 1 and 4**.
 These ports are open.
 Which means they permit packets from internal and external sources.
 So in the case of the TCP protocol, which forms explicit connections or circuits before transmitting data via a handshake mechanism, such connections can be externally or internally initiated.

 In the case of **Port 2**, it allows unrestricted flow of information if the connection is initiated internally.
 However, it blocks all external requests to initiate an information flow.
 That is, it permits packets from external sources only if they correspond to a “connection” initiated by an internal source.
 The firewall will not permit connection requests from external sources.
 This restriction is useful when an internal web client initiates a web browsing request, then the firewall will allow the corresponding incoming response from an external webserver to pass through the firewall.
 Any connection initiated externally will not be allowed.

 Finally, **Port 3** is closed.
 Which means that it denies all traffic.
-A closed port may just drop the packets or send back a RST or "Reset" packet.
+A closed port may just drop the packets or send back an RST or "Reset" packet.
 From a security and resource consumption standpoint, it is always better to just drop the packet.
 Upon denial of access, no additional or useful information should be communicated back.

 [Top](#table-of-contents)

 ## Firewall Rules

 Firewalls are configured using simple `if then` rules.
-In a packet filtering firewall, a rule says: `if source IP, destination IP, protocol, and local ports and remote ports match a pattern THEN take this action`.
+In a packet filtering firewall, a rule says: `IF source IP, destination IP, protocol, and local ports and remote ports match a pattern THEN take this action`.
 Since there are many rules involved, the order of the rules matters. **A LOT!**

 Rules are evaluated in order, starting with the first one at the top until a first match is discovered.
 If your top rule is very generic, i.e. matches almost every packet, then **none of the later specific rules will ever be evaluated**.
-So it best to start with rules that are the most restrictive (i.e rules that focus on to specific services and have a very small chance of interfering with other rules).
+So it best to start with rules that are the most restrictive (i.e. rules that focus on to specific services and have a very small chance of interfering with other rules).
 After ordering by restrictiveness it is then best to order rules according to how well they match the majority of your network traffic.
 This minimizes the number of checks required to find a matching rule.

 Always start firewall configuration with a _whitelisting_ philosophy, where you “Deny by default” and then allow only specific information flows.
 This means, start the firewall configuration by dropping all packets.
 Then add rules to allow specific traffic patterns as required by application needs.

-Lets look at an example for exposing a web service over http.
+Lets look at an example for exposing a web service over HTTP.

 | Rule#  | Direction     | Source        | Destination   | Local Port   | Remote Port   | Action   |
 | ------ |:-------------:|:-------------:| :------------:|:------------:|:-------------:|:--------:|